Wondering what web hosting is. Or curious about all of the nitty-gritty details you need to get started?

 These hosting servers are powerful computers that are much, much more robust than your average computer.
 These computers store your website files and show your content online when internet users try to access your website.

 They are usually really large and cumbersome too, and so they sometimes require entire buildings dedicated to them, called data centers.
-These data centers are very important buildings and are well ventilated and the temperature is controlled.
+These data centers are well-ventilated buildings with controlled temperatures.
 They are also constantly monitored and guarded.

-Web hosting companies have usually invested in very high powered servers and safe data centers as it’s their primary service.
-They lease out memory space on their servers in order for you to have your website on the internet at all times.
+Web hosting companies have usually invested in very high-powered servers and safe data centers as it’s their primary service.
+They lease out memory space on their servers for you to have your website on the internet at all times.

 They also provide the software needed for your computer to access the website properly.